 There are breathtaking views in every direction from the house and on clear nights of the Milky Way as the light pollution is minimal.We are in the heart of the countryside on the very edge of the moor, but surprisingly accessible, and only 30 minutes from the M4.

 Garden & Woodland

-We have 16 acres of garden and grounds with ponds, native woodland and upland meadow which is available for guests to explore and enjoy.
-There is a woodland walk which leads you around part of the grounds.
-We have a new plantation of 4000 trees.
-The woodland walk will eventually extend into this area, but in the meantime we are always willing to show interested visitors around it personally.
+We have a large garden with ponds and native woodland which is available for guests to explore and enjoy.
+We have a new plantation of 4000 trees and we are always willing to show interested visitors around it personally.